ishendrarai/Wizard_Light/README.md

 ## 🧠 How It Works

-LightWiz runs a high-frequency capture loop in a background thread (QThread):
+AmbieZ runs a high-frequency capture loop in a background thread (QThread):

 ```
 Screen Frame (mss)